aluis92/reactnd-project-myreads-starter/README.md

 * Testing without coverage `npm test`
 * Testing with coverage `npm run test:coverage`

+## Linting

+* This project uses eslint with custom [airbnb config](https://www.npmjs.com/package/eslint-config-airbnb) as a lint tool, to start lint run `npm run lint`

+## Contributing

+* This project uses Udacity git convention, to commit with right conventions run `npm run commit`
+* This project uses a concise timeline, all code pushed to master should be rebased

 ## Building

 * To build the project for production run `npm run build`